Old State Pension

-However, you can boost your pension by buying qualifying NI years - we detail how, when and whether you should do this below.
+You can boost your pension by buying qualifying NI years – we detail how, when and whether you should do this below.

 Once you reach the official retirement age you can claim your state pension, no matter where you live.
 However, what happens then depends on where you retire to.

 In some countries, your pension will be frozen at the amount you're able to claim in the year you leave the UK.
-Which may be fine now, but future inflation's likely to mean that you get less and less in real terms with each passing year.
+This may be fine now, but future inflation's likely to mean that you get less and less in real terms with each passing year.

 To continue to get pension rises as if you're in the UK, you'll need to retire to: